The TASEP speed process: Convoys

 \section{Convoys}

 The convoy phenomenon is the fact that even though each particle's speed is uniform on $[-1,1]$, any two particles have positive probability of having equal speeds.
-Indeed, a.s.\ there will be infinitely many particles with the same speed as any given particle.
+Indeed, a.s. there will be infinitely many particles with the same speed as any given particle.
 We refer to such sets of particles as convoys.
 Thus $\Z$ is partitioned in some translation invariant way into disjoint infinite convoys.

-Let $C_k = \{n : U_n=U_k\}$ denote the convoy of particle $k$, i.e.\ all particles with the same speed as $k$.
-We will restrict ourselves here to the study of a single convoy, though the multi-line description of the multi-type stationary distribution can in principle be used to understand the joint distribution of several convoys.

-\begin{proof}[Proof of \thmref{convoys}] Partition the particles into three classes, with thresholds $\bx=(u,u+\eps)$.
+Let $C_k = \{n \dvtx U_n=U_k\}$ denote the convoy of particle $k$, that is, all particles with the same speed as $k$.
+We will restrict ourselves here to the study of a single convoy, though the multi-line description of the multi-type stationary distribution can in principle be used to understand the joint distribution of several convoys. \begin{pf*}{Proof of Theorem~\ref{T:convoys}} Partition the particles into three classes, with thresholds $\bx=(u,u+\eps)$.
 The stationary measure $\mu_\bx$ has particles of classes $1,2,3$ with respective densities $u,\eps,1-u-\eps$.
 It is known that the second class particles form a renewal process.
 The key to the proof is (as above) to condition on $\hat U_0\in[u,u+\eps]$ and let $\eps\to0$.

-Consider the two line process giving $\mu_\bx$, and let $T_k,S_k$ be the counting functions of particles in the top and bottom lines respectively, so that $T_k$ is the number of particles in $(0,k]$ in the top line.
+Consider the two line process giving $\mu_\bx$, and let $T_k,S_k$ be the counting functions of particles in the top and bottom lines, respectively, so that $T_k$ is the number of particles in $(0,k]$ in the top line.
 We may extend $S,T$ to negative $k$ by having $S_k$ be minus the number of particles in $(-k,0]$ and similarly for $T_k$.
 It is clear that $\{S_k\},\{T_k\}$ are random walks with $\{0,1\}$ steps with $\P(S_{k+1}-S_k=1) = u+\eps$ and $\P(T_{k+1}-T_k=1) = u$.
 Let $V\in\{1,2,3\}^\Z$ denote the resulting configuration with the stationary distribution with these densities.

 The two-line collapsing procedure implies the identity